gohugoio/hugo/content/en/templates/data-templates.md

 ]
 {{< /code-toggle >}}

-The list of bass players can be accessed via `.Site.Data.jazz.bass`, a single bass player by adding the filename without the suffix, e.g. `.Site.Data.jazz.bass.jacopastorius`.
+The list of bass players can be accessed via `.Site.Data.jazz.bass`, a single bass player by adding the file name without the suffix, e.g. `.Site.Data.jazz.bass.jacopastorius`.

 You can now render the list of recordings for all the bass players in a template: